April 29, 2024

 The glass roof can be designed to span the full size of your glass extension.
 It can be created using a single unit of glass or you can use multiple units that are connected using structural silicone.
 If the connection between two panes of roof glazing is longer than roughly 1.3m you then need to integrate glass beams or steel sections into the glass box structure to support the roof.

-Eton Villas is a good example of a smaller glass roof which didn’t need internal supports.
+Eton Villas is a good example of a smaller glass roof which didn’t require internal supports.
 You can see that the insulated glass roof units were just silicone jointed together.
 Due to the shorter span, no additional support was needed.

 Glass Extension Eton Villas by IQ Glass

 Posterns Court had a larger span, with a glass joint over 1.3m.
-That meant that additional internal support was needed below the joint.
+This meant that additional internal support was needed below the joint.
 On this project, they opted for a glass beam within the glass extension to support the roof.

 Glass beam glass box extension Posterns Court Glass Extension by IQ Glass